Published: December 7th 2012October 29th 2011

 quietly paid a bribe to Armijo to leave Santa Fe, and occupied the city without firing a shot.

-Mexico formally ceded New Mexico to the United States (along with Texas and California) by the Treaty of Guadalupe Hidalgo in 1849.
+Mexico formally ceded New Mexico to the United States (along with Texas and California) by the Treaty of

 Santa Fe Cemetary